-- 6.4.1.
+6.4.1.
 For all employee groups, any nationally agreed pay awards, negotiated by the local government employers in conjunction with the recognised trade unions will be applied, including to Chief Officers and the Chief Executive.
-The Council will pay these nationally agreed pay awards as and when determined unless full Council decides otherwise. - 6.4.2.
-In advance of the National Pay negotiations, the Council will ensure that it's lowest paid continue to receive the equivalent of the Real Living Wage which is currently £9.50 per hour via the payment of a supplement with effect from 1st April 2021.
-This will be adjusted when the outcome of the pay negotiations is confirmed. - 6.4.3.
+The Council will pay these nationally agreed pay awards as and when determined unless full Council decides otherwise.

+- 6.4.2.
+The Council will ensure that its lowest paid continue to receive the equivalent of the Real Living Wage which is currently £12.00 per hour via the payment of a non-contractual supplement with effect from 1st April 2024. - 6.4.3.
 The calculation of the Real Living Wage takes account of all pay including allowances such as the Council's weekend working supplement and term time allowance so many of our lower paid employees are in receipt of total pay higher than the Real Living Wage.
 Modern Apprentices and other Trainee positions fall outside of our NJC Terms and Conditions and are not covered by Living Wage arrangements.
 See Appendix M for details of their pay rates.